.csv

 What is it

-CSV is a plain text file where each line is a row and each comma is a column — the simplest way to move structured data between applications.
-There are two types of people: those who know what a CSV is, and those who've been opening them in Notepad and wondering why the columns don't line up.
-No formatting, no formulas, no data types, no colours, no merged cells.
-Just raw data.
-That simplicity is exactly why CSV has survived for decades while proprietary formats come and go.
-Every database can export CSV.
-Every spreadsheet can import it.
-Every programming language can parse it in about three lines of code.
+That simplicity is exactly why CSV has outlasted every proprietary format that tried to replace it.
+Every database exports CSV.
+Every spreadsheet imports it.
+Every programming language parses it in about three lines of code.
 The catch is that there's no real standard — different tools handle quoting, encoding, and delimiters differently, which is why importing a CSV sometimes turns your dates into numbers and your names into mojibake.
+Excel is particularly enthusiastic about "helpfully" reformatting data it didn't ask about.

 Technical details